geekodour-archives/precog-19/README.md

 ## Choice of tools
 - Database is explicitly stated to be MongoDB
-- Language for building the Web backend and RC due to familiarity
+- Language for building the Web backend and RE due to familiarity
     - Web framework: Flask, due to simplicity

 ## Timeline